CanaDream Cares - Our Commitment to You

 Overnight in Wasaga Beach.

-Day 13 - Wasaga Beach to Midland - 40 km/25 miA leisurely day today.
-Wander along the 14km of sand which make up the World’s Longest Freshwater Beach.
-Wasaga Beach has six designated beach areas including five for families and one for entertainment. full details
+Enjoy a leisurely day today.
+Wander along the 14km of sand at Wasaga Beach, making it the world’s longest freshwater beach.
+It has six designated beach areas including five for families and one for entertainment.

 Overnight at Awenda Provincial Park or in a private campground near Midland.